nastch2000/starter-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Dr-Ing.
+title: Prof. Dr-Ing.
 Hugues Tchouankem

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Senior Research Scientist Mobile Communication
+role: Professor for Distributed Systems | Senior Research Scientist Mobile Communication

 # Organizations/Affiliations to show in About widget
 organizations: